|

 Bermuda Arboretum

-How to Reach: Take bus #3 that starts from Hamilton City for St. George.
+Take bus #3 operating between Hamilton City and St. George.
 Arboretum is at the corner of Middle Road and Montpelier Road, and you have entrances from both these roads.

 It's open all days from sunrise to sunset.
 There is no admission fee.